-On April 19, 2022, the Company, certain guarantors named therein (the "Notes Guarantors") and certain investors named therein (each, a "Subscriber" and collectively, the "Subscribers"), entered into subscription agreements (each, a "PIPE Subscription Agreement" and collectively, the "PIPE Subscription Agreements") pursuant to which the Company agreed to issue and sell to the Subscribers immediately prior to the closing of the Business Combination (i) up to an aggregate principal amount of \$75.0 million of 7.00% Convertible Senior Notes due 2026 (the "Convertible Notes") at par value of the notes and (ii) up to an aggregate of 1.5 million warrants (the "PIPE Warrants") with each whole PIPE Warrant entitling the holder thereof to purchase one share of Common Stock
+On April 19, 2022, the Company, certain guarantors named therein (the "Notes Guarantors") and certain investors named therein (each, a "Subscriber" and collectively, the "Subscribers"), entered into subscription agreements (each, a "PIPE Subscription Agreement" and collectively, the "PIPE Subscription Agreements") pursuant to which the Company agreed to issue and sell to the Subscribers immediately prior to the closing of the Business Combination (i) up to an aggregate principal amount of \$75.0 million of 7.00% Convertible Notes due 2026 at par value of the notes and (ii) up to an aggregate of 1.5 million warrants (the "PIPE Warrants") with each whole PIPE Warrant entitling the holder thereof to purchase one share of Common Stock

 On August 26, 2022, immediately prior to the closing of the Business Combination (the "Closing"), the Company issued \$65.5 million aggregate principal amount of Convertible Notes and, as contemplated by the PIPE Subscription Agreements, the Company, the Note Guarantors and U.S. Bank Trust Company, National Association, as trustee, entered into an Indenture governing the Convertible Notes (the "Indenture").
 The Convertible Notes were offered in a private placement under the Securities Act, pursuant to the PIPE Subscription Agreements.
 The Convertible Notes will mature on September 1, 2026 (the "Maturity Date"), unless earlier repurchased, redeemed or converted in accordance with their terms, and will accrue interest at a rate of 7.00% per annum, payable in cash.
 The Convertible Notes may be converted at any time (in whole or in part) into shares of Common Stock, at the option of the holder of such Convertible Note, based on the applicable conversion rate at such time.
-The initial conversion price is approximately \$11.50 per share of Common Stock, based on an initial conversion rate of 86.9565 shares of Common Stock per \$1,000 principal amount of Convertible Notes.
+The conversion price is approximately \$230.00 per share of Common Stock, based on an initial conversion rate of 4.3478 shares of Common Stock per \$1,000 principal amount of Convertible Notes.
 For conversions with a conversion date on or after the first anniversary of the closing of the Transactions and prior to the regular record date immediately preceding the Maturity Date, the conversion consideration will also include an interest make-whole payment equal to the remaining scheduled payments of interest on the Convertible Note being converted through the Maturity Date.
 The Company will be able to elect to make such interest make-whole payment in cash or in Common Stock, subject to certain conditions.
-The conversion rate is subject to adjustments set forth in the Indenture, including conversion rate resets (x) on August 27, 2023, September 26, 2023 and September 26, 2024 and (y) following the consummation of certain equity and equity-linked offerings by the Company and sales of certain equity-linked securities by certain shareholders of the
+The conversion rate is subject to adjustments set forth in the Indenture, including conversion rate resets (x) on August 27,